szabgab/perlmaven.com/sites/en/pages/building-a-blog-engine-using-perl-dancer.md

 };
 ```

-In this code the <b>config</b> method returns the all the configuration options
+In this code the **config** method returns the all the configuration options
 where we already saved the name of the json file.
 -e $filename checks if the file exists.
 If it does, we read it in to the $json
 variable if not then we assign to it a json string representing an empty hash.